 Author: Please capture all the SCREEN shots using the screen capture guidelines and upload all screen-captured footage and screenshot summary to your project page as soon as possible.: https://review.jove.com/account/file-uploader?src=19917768

-SCREEN: To be provided by the author: In Bio-formats Import Options window, Split Channels and then Open being clicked.
+SCREEN: To be provided by the author: In Bio-formats Import Options window, Split Channels and then OK being clicked.

 In Tetramethylrhodamine-ethyl ester-perchlorate or TMRE (T-M-R-E) experiments, YFP (Setting 1) is the first channel; MitoTracker (Setting 1) is the second channel; and TMRE (Setting 2) is the third channel [1].